Septic Services in Kemp, TX

 Kemp is a small rural town of about 1,200 people in southern Kaufman County, sitting just north of Cedar Creek Lake.
 The town draws its character from two distinct groups: long-time residents on acreage and weekend property owners who come down from the Dallas metro to enjoy the lake.
 Both rely on septic systems, and both deal with a unique set of challenges tied to this part of Texas.

 The lake proximity shapes everything about septic service in Kemp.
 Properties closer to the water face higher water tables, tighter county scrutiny, and soils that shift from the heavy Blackland Prairie clays found further north toward sandier, alluvial deposits near the lakeshore.
-The EPA reports that over 2 million U.S. septic systems fail each year, with poor maintenance as the leading cause.
 Older systems (many installed 20-30+ years ago) are common throughout town, and seasonal-use properties add their own complications.

 Septic Pumping